SquirtleSquadProgramming/ScarkSource/README.md

 Scark is programmed in C# using the layout of a C# console app.
 If you wish to play the game you will need to build it through a service such as Microsoft Visual Studio.

+You can view the [wiki](https://github.com/SquirtleSquadProgramming/ScarkSource/wiki) for more information on game dynamics and storyline.

 Programmed, written and created by Squirtle Squad.